ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 {{site.data.keyword.databases-for-mongodb_full}} deployments come with authentication enabled and use MongoDB's [role-based access control](https://docs.mongodb.com/manual/core/authorization/){: external}.

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given access to a MongoDB admin user.
 You can add users in the UI in _Service Credentials_, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin), or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).

+# Managing Users and Roles in the CLI
+{: #user-management-cli}
+{: cli}

 MongoDB centralizes user data in the `admin` database.
-You can list all users and their roles and database permissions [in the mongo shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell) by using the `show users` command.
+List all users and their roles and database permissions [in the mongo shell](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongo-shell) by using the `show users` command.

 ```sh
 ibmcloud cdb deployment-connections --start -u admin mongodb-production